Skip to main content

 Permissible Actions and Prohibited Lines

 The EEOC has provided detailed guidance on what employers can and cannot do when family members are involved in wellness programs.
 These regulations are designed to prevent employers from indirectly accessing an employee’s genetic information through their relatives.
 The rules concerning spouses differ from those concerning children, reflecting the different degrees of genetic linkage.
-A thoughtful examination of these boundaries reveals the law’s intent to protect the employee’s at its source.
+A thoughtful examination of these boundaries reveals the law’s intent to protect the employee’s genetic privacy at its source.

 For a wellness program to be considered voluntary under GINA, the employer must obtain prior, knowing, and written authorization from the individual before collecting any genetic information.
 This authorization must clearly state what information will be collected and how it will be used.